aaprather/DroppedFile/README.md

 # - DroppedFile -

-Simple [ASP .NET](https://dotnet.microsoft.com/apps/aspnet) file sharing web-application.
+Simple [ASP .NET Web Framework](https://dotnet.microsoft.com/apps/aspnet) file sharing web-application.

 This ASP .NET version of DroppedFile is no longer being developed but a ReactJS version may eventually be written.